stanoira/Dotfiles/README.md

 * autosugestion for python in nvim: sudo pacman -S npm

 * create zsh/zhistory in .cache for autosuggestion if you use zsh(without oh-my-zsh)

+* for image preview and other stuff in lf : https://github.com/cirala/lfimg

 ### Galery:

 #### Rose-Pine